Alvor1991/PP3-Python/README.md

 ### Code Validation

 The [PEP8 online check](https://pep8ci.herokuapp.com/#) was used continuosly during the development proces to validate the Python code for PEP8 requirements.

+Sure, here's a summary of the errors:

+* W291: Trailing whitespace: There are trailing whitespaces at the end of lines.
+These should be removed.

+* E302: Expected 2 blank lines, found 1: This error occurs when there is only one blank line between two sections where two blank lines are expected.
+You should add an extra blank line where required.

+* W293: Blank line contains whitespace: This error indicates that there are whitespaces on blank lines, which should be removed.

+* **E501**: Line too long: Lines are exceeding the recommended maximum length of 79 characters.
+Consider breaking them into multiple lines to improve readability.

+* E305: Expected 2 blank lines after class or function definition, found 1: Similar to E302, this error occurs when there's only one blank line where two are expected, specifically after class or function definitions.

+* W292: No newline at end of file: This warning suggests adding a newline at the end of the file, which is a common convention.

 ![PEP8 Code Validation](assets/readme-files/pep8-code-validation.png)